 However, Botox injections into the skin are

-considered, at this point, quite safe especially when used in small
+considered quite safe especially when used in small

 doses and injected directly into a specific area.